 When your child has lice, your main concern is removing the head lice.
 We spoke to six local experts from Licenders, LiceXchange, Lice Miracles, Fairy LiceMothers, The Lice Lady of Westchester, and The Lice Expert of Dobbs Ferry/Westchester about the various chemical-free head lice treatments they offer.

-A child being checked for lice using The Shepherd Method; courtesy The Shepherd Institute.
+A child being checked for head lice using the Shepherd Method.

 What are the various treatments you offer to remove head lice and is there any home follow-up to your treatment?